EthanCratchley/portfolio-website/microblogFiles/complexity.md

 ### How do we get rid of Complexity?

 Luckily getting rid of complexity is not as hard as it may seem.
-Elon Musk has been in a huge advocate for First Principles Thinking.
-This idea stems from physics where you go back to the first laws of physics and move up from there when you encounter an error, problem, idea, etc. If we could apply this way of thinking to our many complex environments in the world today, just think about how much better of a society we could be.
+Elon Musk has been a huge advocate for First Principles Thinking.
+This idea stems from physics where you go back to the first laws of physics and move up from there when you encounter an error, problem, idea, etc. If we could apply this way of thinking to our many complex environments in the world today, just think about how much better off a society we could be.

 [Link]: https://www.youtube.com/watch?v=NV3sBlRgzTI&pp=ygUhZWxvbiB0YWxrcyBhYm91dCBmaXJzdCBwcmluY2lwbGVz